wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 Here are the video editing software I've heard about:

-* $259 Camtasia is what I'm using to edit videos.
+* $259 Camtasia is what I've been using to edit videos.
 It has both Windows and Mac editions.
 As with anything, it has <a href="#Camtasia">annoyances</a>.

 * <a target="_blank" href="https://www.apple.com/final-cut-pro/">
-Apple's $300 Final Cut Pro X</a> (FCPX) is what many 360 degree equirectangular VR videographers use to make experiences on HTC Vive VR headsets.
+Apple's $300 Final Cut Pro X</a> (FCPX) is what many 360 degree equirectangular VR videographers use to make experiences captured by HTC Vive VR headsets.
 Intuitive yet powerful.
-Great if you have the latest iMac Pro with the 5K monitor, multiple camera inputs.
+Great if you have the latest iMac Pro with the <a href="#5K">5K</a> monitor and multiple camera inputs.
 Also lots of 3rd-party plug-ins.
 It's the upgrade to the $70 iMovie.

 * $129 <a target="_blank" href="https://www.telestream.net/screenflow/">Screenflow</a>